flame-engine/flame/doc/tutorials/klondike/step4.md

 the previous chapter.
 Open the `KlondikeGame` class and erase the loop at the bottom of `onLoad()` that was adding 28 cards onto the table.

+Another small refactoring that we need to do is to rename our components: `Stock` -> `StockPile`, `Waste` -> `WastePile`, `Foundation` -> `FoundationPile`, and `Pile` -> `TableauPile`.
+This is because these components have some common features in how they handle interactions with the cards, and it would be convenient to have all of them implement a common API.
+We will call the interface that they will all be implementing the `Pile` class.

 ## Stock pile